 They also see it evolving for the better.
 Eighty-seven percent of respondents think that, because of the upcoming privacy changes, programmatic will be better than before.3 It’s an opportunity to harness the power of data to build experiences that allow customers to see the value of consenting to data collection.
 So the answer isn’t less programmatic advertising but more sophisticated programmatic advertising.

 But the picture is not all rosy.
-In fact, 78% of marketers and media agencies say they are already seeing the impact of data transformation today — most commonly through challenges in verifying the quality of buys, differentiating ads and strategy, and reaching the right audience.4 As a result, they are reassessing their needs and are prioritizing features and partners that will allow them to adapt to rapidly evolving regulatory restrictions and consumer expectations.
+In fact, 78% of marketers and media agencies say they are already seeing the impact of data transformation today — most commonly through challenges in verifying the quality of buys, differentiating ads and strategy, and reaching the right audience.4 As a result, they are reassessing their needs and are prioritising features and partners that will allow them to adapt to rapidly evolving regulatory restrictions and consumer expectations.
 Eighty-five percent note that they are changing their programmatic advertising tactics today because of future privacy changes.5

 They do so in four different ways.

 - Test new data sources.
 Marketers and agency professionals are testing new or alternative data sources, with a heavy emphasis on first-party data.
 Eighty-three percent of respondents plan to use, or already use, first-party authenticated user data to identify and measure audiences.
-TUI, for example, is seeing success using customer-relationship management data to tailor display advertising to specific audience segments.
+European travel giant TUI, for example, is seeing success using customer-relationship management data to tailor display advertising to specific audience segments.
 Nearly a third of respondents plan to invest more heavily in private marketplaces where publishers offer first-party data (second party to marketers).
-Learn more how Programmatic Guaranteed enables publishers like The Guardian to develop and deepen direct relationships with advertisers and agencies like OMD.
+Learn more about how Programmatic Guaranteed enables publishers like UK-based The Guardian to develop and deepen direct relationships with advertisers and agencies like OMD.

 - Explore new environments.
 Another common strategy is to shift budgets to innovative ad spaces, such as connected TV (CTV).
 With 92% of all ad-supported CTV households in the U.S. already accessible through a tool like Display & Video 360, there are plenty of promising programmatic ad buying opportunities.6 CTV is also a space where privacy-forward alternatives to third-party cookies — such as the IAB’s Identifier for Advertisers — are gaining adoption.

 - Invest in new skills.
-Eighty-four percent of respondents noted that they are hiring for new skill sets because of changes in the DSP landscape.7 Organizations seek to hire individuals with the skill sets to properly train and maintain complex algorithms.
+Eighty-four percent of respondents noted that they are hiring for new skill sets because of changes in the DSP landscape.7 Organisations seek to hire individuals with the skill sets to properly train and maintain complex algorithms.
 Most commonly cited are data science skills to leverage new machine-learning technology, followed by research skills to keep up with ever-changing consumer trends and technology advancements.